Kati, Mali

 Kati is an urban commune and the largest town in Mali's Koulikoro Region.
 The town is situated 15 km northwest of Bamako, Mali's capital, on the Dakar-Niger Railway.
 In the 2009 census, the commune had a population of 114,983.

 History

 In the early 17th century, Kati was part of a kingdom ruled by the Diara family, based in Nyamina.
 Shortly after the kafo of Bamako was founded, the Niare clan attacked Kati and forced the town to pay yearly tribute in cattle and cowries.
 Kati launched a failed rebellion against Bamako's dominance shortly before the arrival of the French in 1880, and was at that time nearly uninhabited.

 Kati was the site of Camp Gallieni, where the 2nd Regiment of Senegalese Tirailleurs was garrisoned.
 On 13 May 1934 a war memorial was dedicated to dead from the First World War and the conquest of Sudan.
 After Mali became independent, the French Armed Forces left Kati on 8 June 1961.
 The Malian Army founded a military school at the base.

+2026 attacks

+On April 25, 2026, fighters affiliated with Jama'at Nusrat al-Islam wal-Muslimin (JNIM) and Azawad Liberation Front (FLA) launched a series of attacks across the country, including on the residence of Sadio Camara, the defense minister of Mali, killing him.